DisCoTec/discotec.github.io/2025/README.md

 The DisCoTec events will take place on the Campus Scientifique, which is located south-east of Lille in Villeneuve d'Ascq.
 The campus is about 7 km from the city center, where most hotels are located.
 We recommend staying in the center, as there is a  good metro connection with the campus.

 You can book accommodation using well-known platforms such as [booking.com](https://www.booking.com) and [airbnb](https://www.airbnb.com).

-We are working on special arrangements for DisCoTec participants; details will be made available as soon as possible.

 Alternatively, we intend to block a limited number of rooms in selected hotels for DisCoTec participants.
 These rooms will be available on a first-come, first-served basis.
 To get details about prices and secure your booking, please check [here](./hotels).